 The low pressure at which the unit operates enables all components and fittings to be small, resulting in a more compact design and lower cost.
 The low pressure requires less energy needed for pumping resulting in a higher net power output.
 Lastly, the low pressure allows for a greater pressure ratio over the turbine, for the Climeon unit, this is typically around 6.

-The custom turbine was designed specifically for the Climeon process and working fluid by Deprag.
+The custom turbine was designed specifically for the Climeon process and working fluid.
 The specificity allows for optimal efficiency, integration and reliability.
 Remote control and monitoring allows for optimization anywhere at any time.
 Remote control and monitoring also allows for easy troubleshooting and instant support.

 The system's low-pressure levels enable a compact and modular design, making it easily scalable from smaller installations for space-limited areas such as machine rooms, up to several 50 MW systems for larger installations.
 The modularity allows for the Climeon system to scale with demand and availability.
 This allows for simple pilot projects that can easily be expanded to fully utilize all available heat.